Algebra 611, Fall 2009

 Syllabus

-Algebra is the language of several central mathematical fields, such as Number Theory, Algebraic Geometry, Representation Theory, and Algebraic Topology.
-It has applications to practically all mathematical (and not just mathematical) disciplines.
+Algebra is the language of several central mathematical fields (Number Theory, Algebraic Geometry, Representation Theory, and Algebraic Topology) and has applications to practically all mathematical disciplines.
 It describes an incredibly elegant and sophisticated world of pure mathematical abstraction, which nevertheless is surprisingly useful.
-Perhaps one reason is that Algebra is ideally suited for inventing new rules, new objects, and new properties of old objects.
-Algebra has a lot of flexibility and generates new approaches to mathematical theories as quickly as our immune system generates responses to new diseases.
+Algebra is ideally suited for playing with new rules and new objects.
+It has a lot of flexibility and generates new approaches to mathematical theories as quickly as our immune system generates responses to new diseases.

-This semester we will concentrate on commutative aspects of algebra, more specifically on commutative rings and modules.
-Noncommutative algebra (Galois theory and basic representation theory) will be studied in the second semester in Algebra 612.
+The first semester (611) will be mostly about commutative aspects of algebra, more specifically commutative rings and modules (generalization of vector spaces).
+The second semester (612) will be mostly devoted to noncommutative algebra (Galois theory and basic representation theory).
 The concept of a commutative ring is a synthesis of two notions: a ring of algebraic numbers (number theory) meets a ring of functions (analysis).
-It is a fact of towering importance that geometry and topology of a space can be encoded in algebra of its ring of functions.
-This is one of the cornerstones of modern mathematics that lead to algebraization of geometry (or geometrization of algebra, depending on your point of view).
+An amazing observation is that geometry of any space is encoded in algebra of its ring of functions and any ring, including rings of interest to Number Theory, can be realized in this way.
+This is one of the cornerstones of modern mathematics that leads to algebraization of geometry and geometrization of number theory.

 The course has two goals.
 The first one is to introduce you to modern algebra on the level necessary for successful graduate studies.
-All mathematical disciplines from Applied Mathematics to Number Theory use algebraic tools.
 We will cover all material required for the advanced qualifying algebra exam (and for the Linear Algebra portion of the basic qualifying exam).

-The second goal is to give you sufficient background in algebra to enable you to take more advanced graduate classes in algebraic disciplines and to participate in research seminars (Five College Number Theory Seminar, Five College Valley Geometry Seminar, Reading Seminar in Algebraic Geometry, Representation Theory Seminar).
+The second goal is to give you sufficient background in algebra to enable you to take more advanced graduate classes in algebraic disciplines and to read papers that use algebraic language.
 The course will also start to prepare those of you who are interested in doing research in algebra.
-Our department has a vibrant algebraic community that spans several research groups (Algebraic Geometry, Number Theory, and Representation Theory) and includes Tom Braden, Eduardo Cattani, Peter Dalakov, Farshid Hajir, Paul Gunnels, Paul Hacking, Eyal Markman, Ivan Mirkovic, Alexei Oblomkov, Jenia Tevelev, Peter Norman, Eric Sommers, Tom Weston, Siman Wong, and Giancarlo Urzua.
+Our department has a vibrant algebraic community represented by three research groups, Algebraic Geometry, Number Theory, and Representation Theory, and four research seminars, Five College Number Theory Seminar, Five College Valley Geometry Seminar, Reading Seminar in Algebraic Geometry, and Representation Theory Seminar.
+It includes Tom Braden, Eduardo Cattani, Peter Dalakov, Farshid Hajir, Paul Gunnels, Paul Hacking, Eyal Markman, Ivan Mirkovic, Peter Norman, Alexei Oblomkov, Eric Sommers, Jenia Tevelev, Tom Weston, Siman Wong, and Giancarlo Urzua.

-I will have office hours on Thursday at 4pm in my office and a weekly review session of homework problems on Monday at 4pm in LGRT 1334.
+I will have office hours (date/time TBA) and a weekly review session of homework problems (date/time TBA).
 I will discuss homework problems after you turn them in.
 I will try my best to set up office hours that everybody can attend, so please keep me informed about changes in your schedule that interfere with office hours.

 The course webpage is www.math.umass.edu/~tevelev/611.html.
-Please check it at least once a week for homework handouts and other relevant information.
+Please check it often for homework handouts and other relevant information.